ANLY580/lectures/1-overview/.ipynb_checkpoints/1-overview-checkpoint.md

 Image credit: https://towardsdatascience.com/is-data-science-really-a-science-9c2249ee2ce4

 What is data science without science?
 You could characterize data exploration as a part of data engineering.
-But data science is not just the extraction of knowledge from data nor data exploration.
+As the article referenced above notes, data science is not just the extraction of knowledge from data nor data exploration.

 So why is “science” in data science so important?
 Much of what you are doing in NLP involves prediction.
 To produce meaningful results, we use empirical methods to validate the output of algorithms and models, since we can’t always determine validity through direct inspection of every bit of data.